shenzr/fastpr/readme.md

   $ ./createdata 64 10 6 3
   ```

 Finally, we run the script to distribute chunks.
-The following command generate 50 stripes and distribute
+The following command generates 50 stripes and distribute
 all chunks to all the peer nodes.
-Supposing the first peer node (192.168.10.52 in our example) is the soon
+Let the first peer node (192.168.10.52 in our example) be the soon
 to fail node.
-After data distribution, there are 50 chunks in the soon to fail node, and 40 chunks out of
+After the data distribution, there will be 50 chunks in the soon to fail node, where 40 chunks out of
 the total 50 chunks are data chunks or local parity chunks.
   ```shell
   $ cd ../script; python dist.py 50 0.8